10-Day Stay Food As Medicine Recipes

 6. Remove heat and let pressure come down

-8. Place back in the pot and flavor with miso (white miso for sweet flavor, barley miso for more body), lemon juice,, ume vinegar, and apple cider vinegar.
-Mix the miso with a little water and stir in.
+8. Place back in the pot and flavor with miso (white miso for sweet flavor, barley miso for more body), lemon juice, ume vinegar, and apple cider vinegar.
+Mix the miso with a little water and stir it in.
 Cook on very low for 5 minutes.
 You don’t want to boil miso (kills the good bacteria) or eat raw miso.

 Sea Vegetables

-Sea vegetables are a treasure chest of trace minerals and vitamins A,C, E, and K. They strengthen bones and teeth, aid digestion, support the gut microbiome, are alkalizing, strengthen the immune system, improve metabolic function, reduce cholesterol, lower blood pressure, and stimulate the liver, kidneys, intestines, and skin to drive stored toxins out of the body.
+Sea vegetables are a treasure chest of trace minerals and vitamins A, C, E, and K. They strengthen bones and teeth, aid digestion, support the gut microbiome, are alkalizing, strengthen the immune system, improve metabolic function, reduce cholesterol, lower blood pressure, and stimulate the liver, kidneys, intestines, and skin to drive stored toxins out of the body.

-In using food as medicine and at Casa, sea vegetables are incorporated in dishes and sometimes are a side in a meal.
+In using food as medicine and at Casa, sea vegetables are incorporated into dishes and sometimes are a side in a meal.
 Sea vegetables are always used when cooking beans and may be used in soups.

 Arame Seaweed with Carrots and Onions

-Arame is used in many medicinal recipes, especially for thyroid, breast and hormone health.
+Arame is used in many medicinal recipes, especially for thyroid, breast, and hormone health.

 Ingredients